Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Vemik shook his head.
 "Just sky-thinking."

 Hurt chuckled.
 "Good man.
-But...you have a village to get back to, and I have my own work to do."
+But... you have a village to get back to, and I have my own work to do."

 "Singer will probably come up later to see it," Vemik predicted.